joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/11/us/vermont-plant-extinct-mermaid-weed.html

 **U.S. to Send Another Patriot Missile Battery to Ukraine**\
-`The system is one of best air-defense weapons, but the United States and its allies have a limited supply.`\
+`The system is one of the best air-defense weapons, but the United States and its allies have a limited supply.`\
 https://nytimes.com/2024/06/11/us/politics/patriot-missiles-ukraine-war.html

 **A juror told reporters that the jury was impartial despite feeling sympathy for Hunter Biden.**\